nthomasCUBE/RNASeqExpressionBrowser/README.md

 e.g. CREATE USER 'newuser'@'localhost' IDENTIFIED BY 'password';
-You can find a good tutorial over here: https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql
+You can find a good tutorial over here: https://www.digitalocean.com/community/tutorials/how-to-create-a-new-user-and-grant-permissions-in-mysql also don't forget to grant permissions:
+GRANT ALL PRIVILEGES ON * . * TO 'newuser'@'localhost';

 A) Goatools installation
 should work with